cadbox1/prawn-stack/README.md

 ### Done

+- Setup an hourly activity rollups for analytics.
 - Setup activity table.
 - Fixed the latency issue by tweaking cloudfront settings.
 - Cache secrets from SecretManager.
 Didn't make much difference to latency but it does reduce compute time which reduces costs.